At Maximum Options, we have one basic rule that encompasses our entire philosophy: Never overpay for trades.

 That’s exactly what we do month after month at Maximum Options.

-And that’s just the beginning, if 2017 is any indication: We averaged 10 of these 100% income plays each month — 7 from naked option writes, and 3 from credit spreads.
+And that’s just the beginning, if 2018 is any indication: We averaged nearly 10 of these 100% income plays each month.
 And that’s in both good markets and bad.
 By using spreads and option writes to bring in a steady stream of option income AND the profits on the more speculative trades, like the calls and puts, your trading portfolio will quickly grow.

 It’s this thoughtful, methodical approach to options that has enabled me to build a long history of successful trading.
 I’m working on new trades right now and invite you to see for yourself how you can enjoy profits like these in your own portfolio.Click here to start your risk-free trial of Maximum Options.